What to do when you receive a negative comment to your brand or to your influencers on social media?

 People might be complaining about your brand in their everyday conversations, or even worse, they might share their dissatisfaction with hundreds of people just by clicking the "post" button on any social media platform.
 You will realise the power of "share" or "retweet" when your audience vigorously reacts to these complaints.
 Before you know it, it goes viral and a crisis explodes.

 No matter how meticulously you have planned to deal with them, you must always remember to stay calm.
 Don’t act emotionally, which may lead you to make regretful decisions.
 Sit down, take a deep breath, and start digging up the root of the problem.

 2. Have social media analytics service in place

 Do you know why people are complaining about your brand?
-Is it because of your disappointing customer service, bad product quality, or inappropriate (e.g. racist, sexist) marketing content and message?
-These complaints might be floating somewhere out there without you ever knowing about it, if you just focus on your posts and its engagement rate on social media.
-Pre-emptive actions is always more cost effective than cleaning up the mess of a crisis after it has happened.
+Is it because of your disappointing customer service, bad product quality, or inappropriate communication?
+These complaints might be floating somewhere out there without you ever knowing about it, if you just focus on the posts on your own social media channels.

-Having a high-quality social media analytics service in place helps you not only to measure the typical KPIs of social media activities (engagement rate, potential views, etc) but also to analyze the sentiment of your audience’s conversations.
+With an accurate social media analytics service you can monitor the threat level in real time and analyse the sentiment of your audience’s conversations.
 Each negative feedback can be tracked and followed-up with, before they go viral.

 3. Face up with negative feedback